 He was awarded the Praemium Imperiale for painting in 2001 and the UNESCO Prize in 2000.
 In 2010, the Lee Ufan Museum opened at Benesse Art Site, in Naoshima, Japan.

-Lee Ufan will shortly open a new foundation in Arles, housed in the Hôtel Vernon, a seventeenth-century building located near the city’s Roman arena, remodelled by the artist’s friend, architect Tadao Ando.
+In April 2022, the artist inaugurates the new foundation Lee Ufan Arles, housed in the Hôtel Vernon, a seventeenth century building located near the city’s Roman arena, remodelled by the artist’s friend, architect Tadao Ando.

 The exhibition Lee Ufan “Requiem” curated by Alfred Pacquement in the ancient necropolis of Alyscamps, Arles, is currently on view until September 2022.